sumandey07/Spring-REST-API/README.md

     1. Firstly, you have to create a database named student in mysql with the given credentials in application.yml file.

-    2. Start the Mysql Service and Run the jar file using the follwing command:
+    2. Start the Mysql Service in your local device and Run the jar file using the follwing command:

         java -jar springrest-0.0.1-SNAPSHOT.jar